LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/public_1.rst.txt

    public((op(Precedence,Associativity,Operator), ...))
    public([op(Precedence,Associativity,Operator), ...])

-Declares public predicates, public grammar rule non-terminals, and public operators.
+Declares :term:`public <public predicate>` predicates, public grammar rule non-terminals, and public operators.
 A public predicate can be called from any object.
 A public non-terminal can be used as an argument in :ref:`methods_phrase_2` and :ref:`methods_phrase_3` calls from any object.

 .. note::